 A 6- or 8-position order sorting filter wheel is situated behind the entrance port to suppress all but the first diffraction order.
 Included is a blank disk to act as a shutter.

-All control electronics for the monochromator turret, internal filter wheel and SAMs are situated on the underside of the unit.
+All control electronics for the monochromator drive, internal filter wheel, motorised slits and SAMs are situated on the underside of the unit.

-Mains and the controlling USB connections are made directly to the DTMc300.
+Mains and the controlling USB connections are made directly to the DMc150.